On the Singular Control of a Diffusion and its Running Infimum or Supremum: The Optimal Control Problem

 which is consistent with the integral definition in \eqref{defintegralold}, even if the discount rate function $r$ still depends on the two-dimensional process $(X^\D,I^\D)$.
-The two definitions completely agree if we also consider discount rates depending only on $X^\D$, i.e.~$r(x,i)=r(x)$.
+Definition \ref{int:D} coincides with the definition in \eqref{defintegralold} in the particular case when both the running reward function and the discount rate depend only on $X^\D$, i.e.~$g(x,i)=g(x)$ and $r(x,i)=r(x)$.